tytydraco/yessleep/out/Stay_on_the_Elevated_Highway.md

 &#x200B;

 When I got a closer look,  I realized that it was not a bucket that was on its head.
-It was some sort of a whole-head latex mask, similar to those popular horse mask that people wears at sport events.
-But this one is a mask of a crudely drawn cartoon tiger.
-It was like a tiger drawn by a child, or someone who drew it from memory.
+It was some sort of a whole-head latex mask, similar to those popular horse mask of a crudely drawn cartoon tiger.
+It was like a tiger drawn by a child, or someone who drew a tiger from memory.
 The tiger's eyes curved upward, and it also had a wide grin.
-The smile didn't show fangs, but instead, human teeth,  which somehow made it worse.
+The smile didn't show fangs, but instead, human-like teeth,  which somehow made it worse.

 &#x200B;

 I paused.
 As I slowed down my steps, I reconsidered pulling the smiling tiger mask off of this dog.
 It turned its head following my movement when I move to the side, meaning it could see just fine underneath the mask.
 Besides, it was a smiling tiger mask, not a bucket.

  May be it wasn't a stray, but a dog that belong to the gas station owner.
 I changed direction and walked towards the restroom.

 &#x200B;